ophian/Sliver/sliver/README.md

 ## Setup:

-Sliver uses HTML5 and CSS3 features and ships with some external libs (for example PIE).
+Sliver uses HTML5 and CSS3 features and ships with some external libs.

-* **Config:** Sliver has multiple options to configure your template, as using google webfonts, jquery, google analytics etc.
+* **Config:** Sliver has multiple options to configure your template, as using Google webfonts, jquery, Google analytics etc.

 ## Structure:

+Sliver comes with nearly full boilerplate supported template root files, as there are

+    .htaccess
+	404.html (unused)

-All Sliver included files (like js, css) are found in these dirs.
+All Boilerplate and Sliver included files (like js, css) are found in these dirs.

     js/*
 	css/*